wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Appointment schedule

-Defines when customers can book a session for an appointment-based service.
+An appointment schedule defines when customers can book a session for an appointment-based service.
-Bookings are based on the business’s opening hours, session duration, time between sessions, and staff availability.
+The business's opening hours, session duration, time between sessions, and staff availability determine booking availability.
 For example, a hair salon operates Monday to Friday, 9:00 AM to 7:00 PM, offering 30-minute and 1-hour haircuts.
-One staff member is available from 9:00 AM to 5:00 PM, and another from 11:00 AM to 7:00 PM, with 15-minute buffers between sessions.
+1 staff member is available from 9:00 AM to 5:00 PM and another from 11:00 AM to 7:00 PM, with 15-minute buffers between sessions.
 Customers can book an appointment if the service and at least one staff member are available, considering the 15-minute buffer before and after the session.

 ## Availability